-Symptoms

-When a Bridgit client connects to a Bridgit server that's running on the same computer, a The <servername.com> server is not available.
+- Symptoms • When a Bridgit client connects to a Bridgit server that's running on the same computer, a The [servername.com] server is not available.
 Try again later or select another server error message appears.
 This error message can also appear when a client's software causes the issue.

-When you're unable to connect to Bridgit software server and Bridgit client software is causing the issue, see You're unable to connect to the Bridgit server because of issues with the Bridgit client computer (smarttech.com/kb/099567).

-An error message appears when you connect to a Bridgit server from an Internet browser.

-Solution

-Verify that you're using the latest version of Bridgit server software.
-See Upgrading Bridgit server software on page 22.
-If the software upgrade doesn't resolve the issue, try these procedures:

-- Verifying the network's DNS configuration below - Verifying Bridgit server configuration on the next page - Manually updating the Windows registry on page 76 - Configuring the client's HOSTS file on page 77 - Verifying port forwarding and firewall configuration on page 77
+When you're unable to connect to Bridgit server software and Bridgit client software is causing the issue, see You're unable to connect to the Bridgit server because of issues with the Bridgit client computer (smarttech.com/kb/099567). • An error message appears when you connect to a Bridgit server from an Internet browser.
+Solution Verify that you're using the latest version of Bridgit server software.
+See Upgrading Bridgit server software on page 19.
+If the software upgrade doesn't resolve the issue, try these procedures: Verifying the network's DNS configuration below Verifying Bridgit server configuration on the next page Manually updating the Windows registry on page 67 • Configuring the client's HOSTS file on page 68 - Verifying port forwarding and firewall configuration on page 68